lazerwalker/poetry-ios/README.md

-# Generative Poetry Walk
+# Computational Flâneur

 [![CI Status](http://img.shields.io/travis/lazerwalker/poetry-ios.svg?style=flat)](https://travis-ci.org/lazerwalker/poetry-ios)

-This is a work-in-progress experiment for a generative location-based poetry walk.
-It combines a generative poetry engine (currently using [char-rnn](https://github.com/karpathy/char-rnn) running on a remote server) with speech synthesis, music synthesis and various sensor data as inputs.
+_Computational Flanêur_ is site-specific generative poetry walk built for Come Out and Play SF 2016.
+It combines a generative poetry engine (currently using [char-rnn](https://github.com/karpathy/char-rnn and a [pre-trained mode](https://github.com/rossgoodwin/neuralsnap) by Ross Goodwin) with speech synthesis, music synthesis and various sensor data as inputs.

-More info coming soon.
+This'll be updated soon with a link to the app itself, which will be a free download on the iOS App Store.

 ## Installation

-1. Clone this repo

-2 `bundle install` (can skip if you already have both `cocoapods` and `cocoapods-keys` installed)

-3. `bundle exec pod install` (can omit `bundle exec` if not using Bundler)

-4. `cp Poetry/config.plist.example Poetry/config.plist`

-5. Swap your server URL in for `serverRoot` value in the plist.

-6. Open `Poetry.xcworkspace`.

-Currently, this requires you to be running my poetry server, which isn't on GitHub yet (for relatively mundane reasons).
+The `Pods` folder is checked in.
+You should be able to just clone this, open `Poetry.xcworkspace`, and knock yourself out from there.

 ## License